spatie/7to5/README.md

 - replacing defined arrays by equivalent PHP 5 code
 - converting anonymous classes to regular classes

 Because there are a lot of things that cannot be detected and/or converted properly we do not guarantee that the converted code will work.
-We higly recommend running your automated tests against the converted code to determine if it works.
+We highly recommend running your automated tests against the converted code to determine if it works.

 ## Using the console command